This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 74 Is disclosure to the market in circumstances where a settlement has been agreed but not yet made public mandatory?

 Under securities laws governing US issuers, disclosure would be required if a corporation’s prior disclosures about a matter would be misleading without the updated information.
-Disclosure may also be required if the nature of a settlement triggers affirmative reporting obligations, for instance under SEC Regulation S-K.
+Disclosure may also be required if the nature of a settlement triggers affirmative reporting obligations, for instance under the Securities and Exchange Commission’s Regulation S-K.

-Jennifer L Achilles, Eric H Sussman and Bradley J Bolerjack are partners and Francisca M Mok is the Century City managing partner at Reed Smith LLP.
+1 Bradley J Bolerjack and Eric H Sussman are partners in the Chicago office of Reed Smith LLP and Francisca M Mok is the Century City managing partner at Reed Smith LLP.
+Jennifer L Achilles is a partner with the New York office of Blank Rome LLP.